 Pizza Stone Naan

 - Combine the yeast and warm water then let sit for about 10 minutes, or until the top of the water is frothy.
-Mix together the 2 tablespoons of olive oil and yogurt with the flour until a crumbly dough forms.
-Add the water until a firm dough forms.

 - Place the dough in a greased bowl and cover with plastic wrap and a dark towel.
 Place the bowl in a warm place for 3-4 hours, or until the dough has doubled in size.

 - Preheat the pizza stone on the top shelf of the oven under the broiler on high for 30 minutes.

 - Dust a working surface with flour.
 Place the sticky risen dough onto the surface and knead until a ball forms.
 Let it rest for another 30 minutes before punching down and splitting the dough into 8 equal-sized balls.

 - Roll out each dough ball on a floured surface, then place them onto the pizza stone under the broiler.